Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Approach

-During training, $W_0$ is frozen and only $W_A$ and $W_B$ get updated.
-In BERT, LoRA can be applied to any subset of weight matrices, for example, $W_0$ can be $W_q$, $W_k$, $W_v$ or $W_o$ inside a self-attention module, or be weight matrices in the two-layer feed forward network, i.e., $W_{f_1}$ and $W_{f_2}$.
+During training, $W_0$ is frozen and only $W_A$ and $W_B$ are updated.
+In BERT, LoRA can be applied to any subset of weight matrices, for example, $W_0$ could be $W_q$, $W_k$, $W_v$ or $W_o$ inside a self-attention module, or be the weight matrices in the two-layer feed-forward network, i.e., $W_{f_1}$ and $W_{f_2}$.